Hoffamania/ami-service-checks/README.md

 My provisioning, installations, and everything else are part of the build, so I didn't need to rewrite that in Ansible.

-The example workflows all involved launching one of the AMIs you had built and performing other scans.
-Either using another set of tools or using a "Pre-Authorized Appliance" from AWS.
-Here is an example: https://aws.amazon.com/marketplace/reviews/reviews-list/B01LXCD58S
+The example workflows all involved launching one of the AMIs you had built and performing other scans, using another set of tools or a "Pre-Authorized Appliance" from AWS.
+Here is an example: https://aws.amazon.com/marketplace/reviews/reviews-list/B01LXCD58S.

 ### What I learned
 This approach would increase my complexity and introduce further overhead, such as new keys, managing key lifecycles, and developing permission models.
 I would also have to figure out how to report and monitor these findings.

-This approach all seemed like ***pre-mature over-optimization*** from the start.
-(This is usually something that will thwart productivity)
+This approach all seemed like ***premature over-optimization*** from the start.
+(This is usually something that will thwart productivity.)

 I decided to shift this process left and actually work it out before the AMI is shared across all of the accounts in the organization.

 ### What would the solution look like?
-I initially thought the easiest way to do this would be to use another script (either Bash or Python) and create some conditionals.
+The easiest way to do this would be to use another script (either Bash or Python) and create some conditionals.

 In theory, it seemed trivial to obtain the operating system's list of running services and create a loop of only the services I was interested in.

 Then, traverse over the loop and call out exceptions as needed.
 No big deal, right?
 As I started, I soon found that the layers of abstraction would be an issue.

-For instance, the Packer process, which would handle the shell provisioning or scripting, runs from within a Docker container and uses an SSH session to instantiate the new AMI.
+For instance, the Packer process, which handles shell provisioning or scripting, runs from within a Docker container and uses an SSH session to instantiate the new AMI.
 This makes it challenging to interpret variables or certain strings and pass them along.

 I thought about it more and started testing the Ansible Packer provisioner. https://developer.hashicorp.com/packer/integrations/hashicorp/ansible/latest/components/provisioner/ansible

 One nice aspect of this approach is that it leverages the ephemeral SSH keys used in the Packer session.

-"It dynamically creates an Ansible inventory file configured to use SSH, runs an SSH server, executes ansible-playbook, and marshals Ansible plays through the SSH server to the machine being provisioned by Packer"
+"It dynamically creates an Ansible inventory file configured to use SSH, runs an SSH server, executes ansible-playbook, and marshals Ansible plays through the SSH server to the machine being provisioned by Packer."

-Once I figured out how to get this to work, I wanted to ensure that I only needed 1 playbook that would work across Ubuntu, Debian, Amazon, Linux, etc.
+Once I figured out how to make this work, I wanted to ensure that I only needed one playbook that would work across Ubuntu, Debian, Amazon, Linux, etc.

 ```
 provisioner "ansible" {